Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==

+= 3.0.4 01.04.2017 =
+* Fixing incompatibility for the requirement library
+* Fixing the name of the plugin when check the php version and wordpress
+* Refactoring to support old php version

 = 3.0.3 29.03.2017 =
 * Cleaning the code, checking the php 5.3 compatibility